Top

 Core, Gold and Platinum

 There are three levels of AWS Standard certification that a site may achieve: Core, Gold and Platinum.
 All core criteria must be met as a minimum requirement for certification.
-Additional points are awarded for performance against the Advanced Indicators.
-The greater the number of points achieved the higher the level of water stewardship performance and AWS certification.
+Conformity with additional sets of Advanced Indicators are necessary to obtain higher levels of water stewardship performance and AWS Certification.

 Advanced Indicators and higher-level certification were introduced to recognise that good water stewards seek continual improvement and commit to ongoing action to respond to the ever-evolving nature of local water context.
 Gold and Platinum status recognises sites that push their water stewardship performance to higher levels.